heidi37/bird-journal/README.md

 - Gemini Flash 1.5 API

 ## Optimizations
+- Use a middleware to compress large photos
 - Use a WYSIWYG editor for entering observations
 - Add a list of other posts about the same bird on the entry page
 - Add the ability to have "friends" on the app with shortcuts to their posts